Teach2Breach/stargate/README.md

 A novel Rust library for locating function addresses in loaded Windows DLLs without relying on Export Address Table (EAT) parsing.
 This tool uses signature-based scanning to find functions at runtime, making it resistant to EDR hooking and DLL modifications.

+For more information about Stargate's approach and implementation, see [blog.md](blog.md).

 ## 🎯 Key Features

 - **Signature-Based Function Location**: Find functions by their byte signatures instead of EAT parsing
-- **Hook-Resistant Scanning**: Detect and work around EDR hooks and function modifications
+- **Hook-Resistant Scanning**: Detect EDR hooks and function modifications
 - **Runtime Function Discovery**: Locate functions in currently loaded DLLs at runtime
 - **Version-Specific Signatures**: Extract and use signatures specific to the exact DLL version
 - **Memory-Based Database**: Fast in-memory signature storage without external dependencies